entando/entando-docs/vuepress/docs/v6.3.2/tutorials/customize-the-platform/pda-tutorial.md

       - PDA Smart Inbox
       - PDA Task Details

-6. Access the PDA plugin by going to `Pages → Management`, finding `xxxx` in the page tree, and clicking `View Published Page` from its actions.
+6. Utilization of the PDA plugin begins with the Smart Inbox, which can be accessed from the App Builder by navigating to `Pages → Management`, finding `PDA Smart Inbox` in the page tree, and clicking `View Published Page` from its actions.
-## Configuration

-The following overview guides the configuration of PDA features and capabilities while introducing the plugin building blocks.

-For a discussion of components in the context of deployment, see [PDA Deployment Architecture](../../docs/concepts/pda-architecture.html#pda-mfes).

 ## Application Details

-The Entando PDA plugin demonstrates a number of the major features of the Entando platform, including MFEs, PAM and BFF.
+The Entando PDA plugin demonstrates several of the major features of the Entando platform, the configuration and capabilities of which are summarized below.
+For a discussion of these components in the context of deployment, see [PDA Deployment Architecture](../../docs/concepts/pda-architecture.html#pda-mfes).
 ### Micro Frontends (MFEs)

-Below is an overview of each micro frontend that is available as part of the Entando PDA plugin.
-Details specific to the PAM implementation of an MFE are provided where appropriate.
+This section provides a brief description of each MFE available to the PDA plugin.
+Details specific to the PAM implementation of an MFE are included where appropriate.
 MFE behavior and datasources must be defined if the integration layer is extended to other engines or custom implementations.
 #### Task List

 The Task List MFE provides the user with a list of visible tasks that are